Filing a Dog Bite Lawsuit Against Owners With No Insurance

-How to File a Dog Bite Lawsuit When Dog Owners Have No Insurance?
+How to File a Dog Bite Lawsuit Against Owner with No Insurance

 If you sustained injuries following a dog bite attack, the last thing you want to hear is that the dog owner doesn’t have proper insurance to cover the costs of your injuries.
 And while tough, it isn’t impossible to figure out whether or not the dog owner has proper insurance, along with recovering compensation for damages with the right help.

 A 2008 study conducted by the Agency for Healthcare Research and Quality found that the average cost of a hospital stay caused by a dog bite was $18,200 — a cost that has surely risen significantly over the last decade.
 In 2018 alone, there were 26,906 reconstructive procedures due to dog bite attacks alone.

 As you can see, in the worst of cases, treatment for injuries caused by dog bites can be very expensive.
 The victim is put in an unfair situation since they will not only have to deal with costly medical bills, but will also have to endure physical and psychological damages that resulted from the attack.

 Hiring a dog bite attorney is your best bet to pursue a claim against the dog owner.
 Only an experienced attorney can quickly investigate potential target defendants, including dog owners, property owners, and business owners.
 They may also uncover insurance coverages so you can receive fair compensation.
 Our expert dog bite attorneys at West Coast Trial Lawyers can help you hold the responsible party accountable.